ycombinator/cloud-billing-golden-deployment/NOTES.md

 - Getting service into production will most likely be the trickiest part.
 Not so much because of governance, but more knowing what the latest practices are.

 ## TODO
-- [ ] Bug: version override not working / scenario vars not persisting
 - [ ] Separate state cluster from usage cluster in config
 - [ ] Actually read data from `usage-v1*` for validations
 - [ ] Switch persistence to state cluster